 Cognizant's public television report, which was completed in December 2015, helped CPB and the public television system understand the strategic technology opportunities and challenges it faces in building an interconnection system, and provided a blueprint for how to practically and flexibly build an interconnection system suited to the system's needs and tailored for its future.
-Over the last year, CPB, PBS, and public television station leadership have taken steps to deploy the most cost-effective, technologically efficient interconnection solution.
+Over the last several years, CPB, PBS, and public television station leadership have taken steps to deploy the most cost-effective, technologically efficient interconnection solution.

-In January 2016, CPB engaged Cognizant to review the interconnection needs of the public radio system and work with NPR to review their plans and processes, as it did with PBS.
+In January 2016, CPB engaged Cognizant to review the interconnection needs of the public radio system and work with NPR to review its plans and processes, as it did with PBS.
 In June 2016, Cognizant endorsed NPR's interconnection proposal stating, "No other alternative discussed or examined - including commercially available options - is more cost effective or likely to result in success than the one analyzed in the request."
-Cognizant further stated in its Report that it "agrees with PRSS' proposed selections of technologies which will allow a transition from the current satellite-based platform with some terrestrial distribution to a fully terrestrial-based platform at an appropriate future time."
-This architecture design will ease the joining of the public radio and public television interconnections systems in the next five to ten years.
+Cognizant further stated in its Report that it "agrees with PRSS' proposed selections of technologies, which will allow a transition from the current satellite-based platform with some terrestrial distribution to a fully terrestrial-based platform at an appropriate future time."
+This architecture design will help enable collaboration between the public radio and public television interconnection systems during the next five to ten years.